 How To Make A Calm Down Kit

-This year’s IEP (Individualized Education Plan) includes a calm down kit for redirecting him during meltdowns and for self-regulating his own emotions.
+This student’s Individualized Education Plan (IEP) for this school year includes a calm down kit that can be used to redirect him during meltdowns and to help him self-regulate his own emotions.

-The following items below are everything I’ve included in my son’s kit this year to calm down meltdowns!
-Each item been selected according to my son’s interests.
-However, many children will find the following sensory items calming and a perfect addition to any calm down kit for the classroom!
+However, many children will find the following sensory items calming, and they make the perfect addition to any calm down kit that is intended for the classroom!

 This may seem like an odd choice when talking about how to make a clam down kit, but it’s effective for multiple reasons.
 A sensory sock is very portable and can be folded up to fit nicely inside a small calm down box.

 Plus, it provides two sensory benefits to calm children: